Docterpanzen/Teaching_Factory_IoT/README.md

 ## Streamlit Application
-This Streamlit application provides an interface to visualize time series data from an SQLite database.
+The Streamlit application `user_interface.py` provides an interface to visualize time series data from an SQLite database.
 Users can select data types and time ranges to view data in tabular and line chart formats.
 The application includes error handling for invalid date ranges and uses a loading spinner to simulate data fetching delays.

 ### Features